 Your Professional Pathway in Neonatal Nursing – QIS Foundation

 When you first start working in your unit, you will begin your QIS pathway by enrolling in the QIS Foundation Programme.
 This pathway is designed to support your progression in neonatal care by empowering you to steadily build knowledge, clinical competence, resilience, and confidence.
-After completing the Foundation Programme, you will be encouraged to take time to consolidate your learning before moving on to the next stage—the Specialist QIS Programme—where you work towards achieving Qualified in Specialty (QIS) status.
+After completing the Foundation Programme, you will be encouraged to take time to consolidate your learning.
+If applicable, you will then move on to the next stage—the QIS Specialist Programme—where you work towards achieving full Qualified in Specialty (QIS) status.
 Both stages are essential to gain this qualification.

 Whether you are just beginning your neonatal career or seeking to refresh your knowledge, the Thames Valley and Wessex (TVW) QIS Foundation Programme is here to help you meet your learning goals, build confidence, and progress within your unit.

-Our programme provides a structured and supportive pathway for those transitioning into neonatal care—whether from student to Registered Nurse, Midwife, Nursing Associate, Nursery Nurse, or Healthcare Assistant, or when entering a new specialty.
+Our programme provides a structured and supportive pathway for those transitioning into neonatal care—whether from Student to Registered Nurse, Midwife, Nursing Associate, Nursery Nurse, or Healthcare Assistant, or when entering a new speciality.

 We use a blended learning approach that combines flexible, self-paced online modules with interactive face-to-face study days and hands-on training within neonatal units.
 This comprehensive model builds knowledge and skills, ultimately leading to improved outcomes for babies and their families.